y00ga-sec/Secure-ADTrust/README.md

 # Secure-ADTrust
-Deploy Automatically Secure Active Directory Trust RelationShips
+Deploy Automatically Secure Active Directory Trust Relationships
 ---------

+If you are interested in setting up Selective Authentication in your environment, please check [this blog post]([https://blog.y00ga.lol/PERSO/PUBLISH/Article+perso/(Don't)+Trust+me%2C+a+little+study+on+attacking+Active+Directory+Trusts](https://blog.y00ga.lol/PERSO/PUBLISH/Article+perso/Welcome+!))
+I wrote first 😉 it summarizes prerequisites and walk through every steps of deploying an AD trust with Selective Authentication

 This script offers two main functions that will help you :

 - Deploy **Outbound External Trusts** with Selective Authentication